lesichkovm/web/README.md

-# Initialize #
+# WebJS #

-Initialize is a framework for buiding web applications.
+WebJS is a framework for buiding standard multipage web applications.

 ## Installation ##